mgcrea/benchmark-kaizoumark/_posts/2016-09-23-boot-minimal-linux-qemu.md

 We will see how we can create an initrd in the subsequent paragraphs.

-The mainstone default configuration is fairly minimal, and we will need to add a few options to suppor tthese two boot modes.
+The mainstone default configuration is fairly minimal, and we will need to add a few options to support these two boot modes.

 First, we need to add initrd support by activating the BLK_DEV_INITRD configuration option.

 Second, we need to add SD cards support for the mainstone board, that belongs to the PXA family.
-The driver is called MultiMedia card card driver for PXA, and it requires Direct Memory Access: we will therefore need to select MMC, MMC_PXA, DMADEVICES and PXA_DMA.
+The driver is called MultiMedia card driver for PXA, and it requires Direct Memory Access: we will therefore need to select MMC, MMC_PXA, DMADEVICES and PXA_DMA.

 We also need to activate the AEABI configuration to make sure the Kernel uses the latest ARM EABI convention.
 As per the Linux Kernel documentation:

 >This option allows for the kernel to be compiled using the latest ARM ABI (aka EABI).
 This is only useful if you are using a user space environment that is also compiled with EABI.

-We need to add these two options manually using the curses menuconfig interface:
+We need to add these options manually using the curses menuconfig interface:

 ~~~~
 $ make -C linux/build ARCH=arm menuconfig